trashbirdecology/luisdva.github.io/_posts/2017-01-22-Rodent-ecomorphology-in-a-phylogenetic-comparative-context.md

 ---
-layout: post
+title: "Rodent ecomorphology in a phylogenetic context"
 excerpt: Summary of our new publication 'Morphology captures diet and locomotor types in rodents'.
 tags:
   - Fisher
   - Schweizer
   - collections
+header:
-image:
+  image: /assets/images/featureRods.jpg
-  feature: featureRods.jpg
-  credit:
-  creditlink:
-published: true
 ---

-Last week my paper on rodent ecomorphology was finally published (citation details are at the end of this post).
+Last week our paper on rodent ecomorphology was finally published (citation details are at the end of this post).

 [Morphology captures diet and locomotor types in rodents](http://rsos.royalsocietypublishing.org/content/4/1/160957 "open access link"){:target="_blank"}